 After completing Rockstar Presents: Table Tennis, I rolled on to Red Dead Redemption for a little over a year before I left the studio.
 In that time, I created quite a few characters, some of which I don't think made the final cut of the game, others of which I've only been able to find in various screenshots across the internet (Rockstar isn't big on letting artists show actual asset work outside of engine).
 Below are some of those characters, with the exception of John Marston.

-Upcoming project: I was tasked with concepting and look deving characters for an upcoming project.
+Warner Bros/Green Lantern Ride Film: I was tasked with concepting, sculpting, texturing and look deving characters for an upcoming project.
 There were general 2d concepts, but I took it much further than the information given.
 The shader work is done in V-Ray

 Swift Playgrounds: I worked with a design studio to help Apple create the look and assets for Swift Playgrounds, an iOS game that helps children learn how to code.
 Apple has never made a game before, so in addition to creating a library of parts, we made the low poly assets in a such a way that people in the Cupertino office could put levels together, almost like a prepackaged dinner.
 For this project, I modeled/textured a majority of the character and environment assets, as well as helped build/level design a good number of the 75 stages in the game.
 Displayed are just a few of those assets.